On the solutions of $x^p+y^p=2^r z^p$, $x^p+y^p=z^2$ over totally real fields: Introduction

-In~\cite{DM97}, Darmon and Merel show that the equation $x^n+y^n=z^2$ has no non-trivial primitive integer solution for $n\geq 4$.
-In~\cite[Theorem 1.1]{IKO20}, I\c{s}ik, Kara, and Ozman show that the Diophantine equation $x^p+y^p=z^2$ does not have any non-trivial solutions of certain type over $K$, if there exists a prime $\mathfrak{P}$ of $K$ with inertial degree $f(\mathfrak{P},2)=1$.
-This follows from \cite[Lemma 3.5 and Theorem 4.1]{IKO20} and its proof also depends on explicit bounds on the $S_K$-unit solutions.
-We then generalize~\cite[Theorem 1.1]{IKO20}, but without any assumption on primes $\mfP$ of $K$ for which $f(\mfP,2)=1$ (cf. Theorem~\ref{main result1 for (p,p,2)}).
-This follows from Lemma~\ref{reduction on T_K and U_K on W_k' for (p,p,2)}, where we generalize~\cite[Lemma 3.5]{IKO20} for any prime $\mfP$ with $\mfP|2$.
-The proofs of this theorem use certain explicit bounds on the $S_K$-unit equation~\eqref{S_K-unit solution}.
+In~\cite{DM97}, Darmon and Merel show that the equation $x^n+y^n=z^2$ of exponent $n\in \N$ has no non-trivial primitive integer solutions for $n\geq 4$.
+In~\cite[Theorem 1.1]{IKO20}, I\c{s}ik, Kara and Ozman show that, for any totally real field $K$ with narrow class number $h_K^+=1$ and \textbf{if there exists $\mathfrak{P} \in P$ over $2$ with residual degree $1$}, then the equation $x^p+y^p=z^2$ of exponent $p\in \mathbb{P}$ has no asymptotic solution of certain type over $K$.
+This proof depends upon the certain explicit bounds on the solutions of the $S_K$-unit equation~\eqref{S_L unit solution for (p,p,2)}.
+In~\cite[Theorem 6.1]{IKO22}, they extended this work to number fields.